JohnLHolloway/Firebase-Security-Testing-Tools/README.md

 The worker will:
 - Check leaderboard every 30 minutes
+- Only submit if "John H" is NOT currently the leader
-- Submit score 10 points higher than current high score
+- Submit score 10 points higher than current high score when needed
+- Increment level with each submission
 - Run continuously as system service
-- Demonstrate persistent vulnerability exploitation
+- Demonstrate reactive vulnerability exploitation

 ### Manual Worker Execution